By law we have a duty to control the importation of foodstuffs.

 Imported food of non-animal origin

-Some products are subject to enhanced import controls where there are known or emerging risks, and can only enter via specific ports that are approved to receive them.
-Such products are known as high risk products and can only enter through relevant BCPs.
+Some products are subject to enhanced import controls where there are known or emerging risks and can only enter via specific ports that are approved to receive them.
+Such products are known as high-risk products and can only enter through relevant BCPs.

-A list of high risk products can be found within the Products not of Animal Origin section of Food Standards Scotland website.
+Information can be found within the Imported Products not of Animal Origin section of Food Standards Scotland website.

 Plastic kitchenware